 At the time of this article, paying monthly for your subscription will take an $11.99-sized chunk from your bank account each month.
 Currently, a one-year subscription will run you $4.99 per month ($59.88 annually), and a two-year deal will run $3.69 per month ($99.63 for the first payment).
 Remember, VPNs have a tendency to change their prices on a regular basis, so visit the NordVPN website for the latest pricing information.

 For an extra fee, subscribers can gain access to a data breach scanner, a cross-platform password manager, 1 TB of encrypted cloud storage, a tracker and ad blocker, and malware protection.

 Currently, you can get three free months tacked onto the end of an annual subscription by clicking the link below to visit the NordVPN website.

 A 30-day money-back guarantee will give you plenty of time to run the provider through its paces.

 I hope none of my readers ever experience technical issues while using a VPN.
 However, Murphy’s Law always applies, so if you do have any problems, it’s reassuring to know your VPN of choice provides optimal customer support.

-NordVPN has you covered in the customer service department, with 24/7 chatbot and then live support chat, email support, a trouble ticket tracking system, and an easy-to-search knowledge base.
+NordVPN has you covered in the customer service department, with a 24/7 chatbot and live chat, email support, a trouble ticket tracking system, and an easy-to-search knowledge base.